 Renewable corporate contracts are designed specifically to help achieve these goals.

 More than 300 companies worldwide are already engaged in the supply of 100% renewable energy (through the RE100 initiative).
-The corporate source of renewable energy has become a major business opportunity, increasing the economic competitiveness of companies and reducing their carbon footprint.
+The corporate sourcing of renewable energy has become a major business opportunity, increasing the economic competitiveness of companies and reducing their carbon footprint.

 Corporate PPAs allow companies to pay a fixed price for energy over a period of years, reducing the volatility of electricity costs and generating long-term energy cost savings.

-PPA and other forms of corporate supply provide an efficient and affordable way for companies to reduce their greenhouse gas emissions and gain access to reliable renewable energy.
+PPAs and other forms of corporate supply provide an efficient and affordable way for companies to reduce their greenhouse gas emissions and gain access to reliable renewable energy.

-The corporate source allows your business to show its social awareness and positive impact in the community.
+Corporate sourcing allows your business to show its social awareness and positive impact in the community.

 Learn more about corporate sourcing sources – Renewable Energy Buyers Toolkit.